dbyio/golinky/README.md

 }
 ```

-The value of `msg-id` is the path section of the shortened URL and can be used to match a sent message.
+The value of `msg-id` is the path section of the shortened URL and can be used to match the event with an external context (e.g marketing campaign).

 ### Predictability of short URLs